Property Saviour logo

 Inheriting a house from your parents

-If your mum or dad have passed and you’ve been left a property in their Will, you may be a little uncertain – scared, even – about how to proceed.
+If you have inherited a house from your parents, and you’ve been left a property in their Will, you may be a little uncertain – scared, even – about how to proceed.

 • Does it need a lot of costly repair work or renovation?